-- Housing and Other Property: The proposed increase in capital works is for the Railway Building restoration and revitalisation projects (\$264,000; part of whoch will be funded through grant income) and the redevelopment of 28 Taupiri Street for the relocation of the Community House (\$427,000).
+- Housing and Other Property: The proposed increase in capital works is for the Railway Building restoration and revitalisation projects (\$264,000; part of which will be funded through grant income) and the redevelopment of 28 Taupiri Street for the relocation of the Community House (\$427,000).
 These projects were not anticipated when the LTP 2012-22 was adopted. - Recreation and Culture: The planned upgrade of the Library Building Entrance area (\$123,000) in 2014/15 has been incorporated into the redevelopment of 28 Taupiri Street (TK Community House relocation).
 A \$7,000 reduction in Library book purchases is also proposed for 2014/15.

-- Internal Loans Drawn: It is proposed that the local share of both the restoration and revitalisation of the Railway Building complex and the redevelopment of 28 Taupiri Street (TK Community House relocation) not met from external grants will be funded through internal loans. - Reserves: It is proposed that additional surplus reserve funds be utilised in 2014/15 to spread the impact of increases in depreciation and loan interest charges on the Railway Building and 28 Taupiri Street developments over 2 or more financial years. - General Rate and UAGC: The proposed increase in General and UAGC rates funding is due to a combination of: - (i) reductions in revenue from fees and charges (reflecting current trends); - (ii) increased maintenance and other operating costs; and - (iii) expenditure on the Railway Building that was not anticipated when the LTP 2012-2022 was adopted.
+- Internal Loans Drawn: It is proposed that the local share of both the restoration and revitalisation of the Railway Building complex and the redevelopment of 28 Taupiri Street (TK Community House relocation) not met from external grants will be funded through internal loans. - Reserves: It is proposed that additional surplus reserve funds be utilised in 2014/15 to spread the impact of increases in depreciation and loan interest charges on the Railway Building and 28 Taupiri Street developments over 2 or more financial years. - General Rate and UAGC: The proposed increase in General Rate and UAGC decrease in funding is due to a combination of: - (i) reductions in revenue from fees and charges (reflecting current trends); - (ii) increased maintenance and other operating costs; and - (iii) expenditure on the Railway Building that was not anticipated when the LTP 2012-2022 was adopted. - (iv) the effect of the Section 101 Local Government Act 2002 adjustment (as disclosed in the Funding Impact Statement).